graphcore/popxl-addons/docs/welcome.md

 ```
 A tuple is returned from `Module.create_graph`.

-The first value is a `NamedInputFactories` object.
-This contains all inputs to the graph that are created using `Module.add_input_tensor`
+The first value is a `NamedVariableFactories` object.
+This contains all inputs to the graph that are created using `Module.add_variable_input`
 during the construction of the graph.
 In most cases these can be considered the constructors of variables of your modules.
 If we want an instance of these variables we can initialise one:
 ```